 Cardiff is a modern capital and has a thriving gay scene.
 Focused on two main areas - Charles Street in the heart of the city centre and Churchill Way, close to Queen Street train station.
 Both are minutes away from St. Mary Street - Cardiff's main bar area, and Queen Street, the main shopping area in the city.
 For a list of gay friendly bars & clubs click here.

-This annual free event usually takes place in the beginning of September, and is one of Wales' largest LGBT events.
+This annual free event (Formerly known as Mardi Gras) usually takes place in the beginning of September, and is one of Wales' largest LGBT events.
 Aimed at changing attitudes and stopping homophobia, Pride Cymru attracts nearly 40,000 people each year and features live bands, celebrities, a dance tent, cabaret and stalls and information stands.
 Find out more here.

 Iris Prize Festival